Andr3xDev/HyprPharch/README.md

 <br>
 <br>

-## 📄 License
+## License

-Distributed under the Unlicense License.
+Distributed under License.
 See [`LICENSE`](LICENSE) for more information.
-This means you can use, modify, and distribute this project freely without any restrictions.
+This means you can use or modify keeping it open source.